 Availability & Usage

-π Startup: unlimited Tours & Tooltips, 5 Microsurveys, 1 Launcher
+🔐 Startup: unlimited Tours & Tooltips, 5 Embeddables, 5 Microsurveys, 1 Launcher

-π Growth & Enterprise: unlimited Tours, Tooltips, Microsurveys, Launchers
+🔐 Growth & Enterprise: unlimited Tours, Tooltips, Embeddables, Microsurveys, Launchers

 Each Experience can complement a specific goal or a set of use cases.
-You can leverage Chameleonβs blending abilities and fine-control options to fit your product needs, styling, and message; regardless of the Experience you choose to create.
+You can leverage Chameleon’s blending abilities and fine control over targeting and Display Rules to achieve your goals and drive adoption.

-π‘ We strongly advise you to map out your user needs and consider your goals when you go in to create Experiences.
+💡 We strongly advise you to map out your user needs and consider your goals when you start creating Experiences.
 This is the first step to successful guidance!

 Here are some ideas on how you can use Tours to engage your users: